Would you like to see what we have written on a subject? Use the search below.

 Total Commitment

-Both of these women had a total commitment to seeing the purposes of God accomplished regardless of personal risk or cost.
+Both Mary and Jael were totally committed to accomplishing God's purposes, regardless of personal risk or cost.
 Neither one hesitated when the opportunity to serve came.

 Mary was visited by the angel Gabriel.
 Gabriel laid out God’s plan.
 Mary’s question about how, as a virgin, she could have a child was not one of doubt or objection but of the method.
 When she understood, she gave her permission [Luke 1:38] for God would not force Himself on her any more than He forces Himself on anyone.
 Undoubtedly, Mary had some idea of the cost of accepting God’s plan for her life.
 She realized it might cost her the relationship with Joseph.
 She knew her reputation would be lost.
 She knew her friends - and society in general - would reject and scorn her as an unwed mother.
 Yet there was no hesitation.
 No drawing back.
 No price was too high for the privilege of being the mother of the Messiah.